LMU-MSBA/bsan-6080-playstation/README.md

 ## 3.1 Select Data

 ## 3.2 Clean Data
+In data preparation, we need to import pandas firstly.
+Then, we can use pd.read_csv() function to read csv file ’ Sony_Playstation_tweets.csv’.

+After load data set, we need a descriptive analysis of data.
+We use following function for analysis:
+1. Head(): get the first 5 rows
+2. Describe(): calculating some statistical data like percentile, mean and std of the numerical values of the Series or DataFrame
+3. Info(): prints information about the DataFrame
+4. Isnull().sum(): total number of null
+5. Size: find dataframe size
+6. Shape: find dataframe shape
+7. Ndim: find the number of dimensions

+So we observer the first 5 rows of dataframe.
+And understand some statistical data and data type for each column.
+Size is 699048.
+Shape is (19418, 36).
+Dimension is 2.
+In the missing value check, we found that some columns have a large number of missing values.
+For example, ‘place’ has 19417 missing value.
+We decide to drop these columns.

+To delete these columns, we use drop() function.
+We keep these columns:(id, date, username, tweet, language, replies_count, retweets_count, likes_count, hashtags).

+At last, we use isnull().sum() to check the data after cleaning.
+We can found there is no missing value on the dataset.
+Data preprocessing is complete, we can proceed to the next step.

 ## 3.3 Feature Selection
+Machine learning models allow businesses to predict consumer buying habits, market trends, popular products, and more, allowing retailers to make informed business decisions based on these predictions.
+Additionally, companies can build models to analyze larger, more complex data and deliver faster, more accurate results.
+It enables organizations to identify lucrative opportunities and potential risks faster.
+Organizations gain a more accurate and robust ability to forecast demand.
+It can also help companies take advantage of important opportunities to gain deeper insights into data.
+In our project, we used JMP software.
+It is used to design experiments and analyze statistical data from industrial processes.
+This tool is a very good statistical tool in terms of its features and functionality.
+So, our team use this software to run sentiment analysis based on the PlayStation files of tweets.
+In addition, we used a logistic model to predict the features that would most influence the subscriptions for the PlayStation and PlayStation Plus respectively.
+We found out payment amount and payment cycle are the features that influence the subscription the most.
+The reasons behind it, for different people, the amount they can afford for a monthly payment vary as well.
+So, some people probably cannot afford the subscription price.
+And since the salary amount is set, some people may not have extra money for the subscription for a set up time period.

 # Modeling Phase(Sentiment Analysis)
 ## 4.1 Selecting Modeling Techniquies